Moving to Stuttgart: city profile, where to live, Stuttgart for expatriates.

 Stuttgart Districts – Where to live

 Stuttgart has 23 city districts in total.
 Each one has its own charm and character: ranging from metropolitan to rural.
-Many Stuttgart residents have a strong affinity with their city district.
+Many Stuttgart residents have a strong affinity with their city distric

 It‘s one of the inner districts of Stuttgart.
-It belongs to one of poshest & expensive area of the city, offering fantastic quality of residential properties with many turn-of-the-century houses.
+It belongs to one of poshest and expensive areas of the city, offering fantastic quality of residential properties with many turn-of-the-century houses.
 It is very quiet though close the downtown area.
 One of the most beautiful parks Killesberg with a tourist attraction of a steam mini train passing through the park is located here.

 Thanks to its location at the hills it provides fantastic views over the city valley with its vineyards.